 Digital Radiography (DR) is a technique used for volumetric flaw detection.
 X-ray source penetrate through the sample of various density and the X-ray beam attenuated then hits the digital detector.

-The attenuated X-ray beam is then digitized and acquired information is sent to the workstation.
-Scanning result in digital form provides 65,536 different shades of grey to be analysed after the image is captured.
+The attenuated X-ray beam is then digitized and the acquired information is sent to the workstation.
+Scanning result in digital format provides 65,536 different shades of grey to be analysed, enabling various possibility to detect defects and flaws within the scanned specimen.

-Computed Tomography is a technique whereby thousands of X-ray images captured are superimposed to form a 3D reconstructed volume.
+Computed Tomography is a technique whereby thousands of captured X-ray images are superimposed to form a 3D volume reconstruction.
+This technology features some of the most advanced analysis, without the need of physically destroying the sample/specimen including:

-4D CT is an advanced technology which enables 3D reconstructed volume of a sample to be analysed with motion over time.
+4D CT is an advanced technology which enables analysis of a sample in terms of volumetric 3D data with motion over time.

-All 3-Dimensional axis can be sliced to inspect the internal movement of the mechanism being scanned without the need of physically destructing the item.
+All 3-Dimensional axis can be sliced to inspect the internal movement of the mechanism being scanned without the need of physically destroying the item.

 Professional Testing Services Sdn Bhd